 - Work must have been completed in the last three years and not been exhibited in London previously.

-- Minimum sale price: £300 (Although works may be ‘NFS’, not for sale – if your work is not for sale, please input the price as ‘0’ when prompted).
+- Works must have a minimum sale price of £300.
+Works may be listed as not for sale – if your work is not for sale, please input the price as ‘NFS’ when prompted.

 - Works should not be larger than 2.4m along the longest dimension.